Azure/eno/docs/reconciliation/overrides.md

 ## Field Manager

-Conditions can check if the field matched by the override's `path` is currently managed by Eno according to the object's `metadata.managedFields`.
-The most common use-case is conditionally "unsetting" fields in order to avoid stomping on expected changes from other controllers.
+Use `pathManagedByEno` to check if Eno currently manages the field specified by `path`.
+This prevents conflicts with other controllers by conditionally unsetting fields.

-This example causes the `data.foo` field to only be set by Eno when the field is empty or already managed by Eno.
+This example sets `data.foo` to null only when the field exists but isn't managed by Eno:

 ```yaml
 annotations: